 Mechanical sewing machine operates on electricity but contains mechanical gears and parts.
 All of the levers, switches, knobs, and dials require manual control from the user.
 For adding accessories and parts must be purchased and installed manually.
 The quality of sewing machine stitches is different also.

-Pros Of Mechanical Sewing Machine
+Advantages Of Mechanical Sewing Machine (Manual)

 - Price: Most mechanical sewing machines start at a lower price range than computerized ones.